Connections to the BC Curriculum – Core Competencies

 Independent Living Skills – Students with Visual Impairments

-Research has shown that students with visual impairments are less likely to be able to perform daily living tasks when compared with their same-aged peers without visual impairment (Lewis & Iselin, 2002).
-Unlike their peers, students with visual impairments may not be able to easily observe all the daily living tasks being performed by others (e.g., parents, siblings, friends).
+Research has shown that students with visual impairments may not be able to perform daily living tasks at the same level of proficiency as their same-aged peers without visual impairment (Lewis & Iselin, 2002).
+Unlike their peers, students with visual impairments may not be able to easily observe the daily living tasks being performed by others (e.g., parents, siblings, friends).

 As a result, there is a need to provide direct, systematic instruction in independent living skills not only so that students can understand the skill in question, but also understand the adaptive tools and strategies they can use to master that skill – among other important outcomes: